 - IaaS (Infrastructure as a Service).

-SaaS (Software as a Service) :- Here in this this Service Softwares is distributed over the cloud.
+In Software as a Service model, Softwares are distributed over the cloud.
 No need to install software and no physical infrastructure is required.
 The final product or application is available in this service.

 Examples of SaaS cloud providers.